-4Amritdhari (formally initiated) Sikh is defined in these arrangements as those who have undergone the Khanda-ki-Pahul Amrit Sanchar initiation.

-A supplementary information form is used by Nishkam High School Birmingham
+- 4 Amritdhari (formally initiated) Sikh is defined in these arrangements as those who have undergone the Khanda-ki-Pahul Amrit Sanchar initiation. - 5 'Compulsory school age' is reached on the first day of term after a child's fifth birthday (or on the child's fifth birthday if it falls on the first day of term). - A Supplementary Information Form is used by the Nishkam Primary School.